Bob Costas: CNN and TNT Sports

-On August 20, 2021, Andrew Marchand of the New York Post reported that TBS was nearing an agreement with Costas which would have him hosting the network's National League Championship Series coverage.
-On October 7, 2021, WarnerMedia officially confirmed that Costas would be joining TBS for their postseason baseball coverage starting on October 16.
+On August 20, 2021, Andrew Marchand of the New York Post reported that TBS — a sister property via CNN parent WarnerMedia — was nearing an agreement with Costas which would have him hosting the network's National League Championship Series coverage.
+On October 7, 2021, Turner Sports announced that Costas would be joining TBS for their postseason baseball coverage starting on October 16.

-As of the 2022 MLB season, Costas currently provides play-by-play for TBS's Tuesday night baseball package during the regular season.
-He will also be the studio host for TBS's ALCS postseason coverage and provide play-by-play for TBS's ALDS postseason coverage between the Cleveland Guardians and New York Yankees.
-This marked the first time since the 2000 ALCS on NBC that Costas would provide play-by-play for a postseason baseball series in its entirety.
+As of the 2022 MLB season, Costas provided play-by-play for TBS's Tuesday night baseball package during the regular season.
+He was the studio host for TBS's ALCS postseason coverage and also provided play-by-play for TBS's ALDS postseason coverage between the Cleveland Guardians and New York Yankees.
+This marked the first time since the 2000 ALCS on NBC that Costas provided play-by-play for a postseason baseball series in its entirety.

+Costas provided the play-by-play commentary on TBS for the 2024 American League Division Series between the New York Yankees and Kansas City Royals, receiving criticism for his monotonic delivery and perceived lack of interest in the events on the field.
+Following the series, Costas announced his retirement from calling MLB games.

 Other appearances

-Costas provided significant contributions to the Ken Burns, PBS mini series Baseball as well as its follow-up The 10th Inning.
+Costas provided significant contributions to the Ken Burns, PBS miniseries Baseball as well as its follow-up The 10th Inning.
 He also appears in another PBS film, A Time for Champions, produced by St. Louis's Nine Network of Public Media.